-Lot Area: The total horizontal area within the lot lines excluding any road rights-of-way.
+Lot Area: The total horizontal area within the lot lines excluding any street road rights-of-way.
+In the Shoreland Zone, land below the normal high water line of a water body or upland edge of a wetland shall be excluded from the calculation of the lot area.